Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "You could?"

 "Oh yeah.
-This one...no, no. *This* one especially.
+This one... no, no. *This* one especially.
 Hey, you used exactly the right filter on this."

 She knew her ears were going pink, but was too happy to really care.
 "Thanks!"

-"Tell you what, I think I've got some...yeah, here we go.
+"Tell you what, I think I've got some... yeah, here we go.
 This is our standard contract, if you can get your folks to sign this on your behalf then I can use your pictures and you'll get credited and paid for them.
 Does that sound good?"

 It sounded like everything Sara wanted, and her delight didn't contain itself.
 She practically bounced on the spot as she took the paperwork and her camera back and dashed away, promising to get the pictures to him ASAP.